 Extra Vacations and Last Call Vacations

 RCI has a few ways for owners to expand their vacation options.
 Extra Vacations allows you access to RCI’s timeshare resort inventory to book a getaway.
 There’s no need to exchange your points for these vacations.
 You can buy a week at any available resort, so you can choose from thousands of resorts at incredible prices.
-Last Call Vacations are last-minute getaways that are able to be confirmed within 45 days of check-in.
+Last Call Vacations are last-minute getaways you can confirm within 45 days of check-in.
 These week-long stays are similar to Extra Vacations but are heavily discounted.
 A studio unit can be less than $300, and a two-bedroom can be less than $350.
 You don’t need RCI Points in your account to book these amazing last-minute vacations.

 How to Sign Up for RCI Points

 Becoming an RCI member is simple once you own a resort affiliated with RCI.
 To register your timeshare interest for exchange, request your self-enrollment application pack on the RCI website.
-Then within 14 days, you will be contacted by RCI for your payment information to complete your membership.
+Then within 14 days, RCI will contact you for your payment information to complete your membership.
 By becoming an RCI Points Subscribing Member, you can exchange your points for your choice of one to 21-night stays at affiliated properties.

 How Does RCI Points Work?